 Specific Causes of New Onset Muscle Weakness

-- Polio.
-A severe spinal cord disease that causes paralysis.
+- Polio is a severe spinal cord disease that causes paralysis.
 It is prevented by the polio virus vaccine.
 Polio is almost wiped out in the entire world.
 There have been no cases in the US since 1979.
 Now, it only occurs in 2 countries.

-- Acute Flaccid Myelitis (AFM).
-A rare infection of the spinal cord.
+- Acute Flaccid Myelitis (AFM) is a rare infection of the spinal cord.
 It acts like polio did.
 It causes sudden onset of arm or leg weakness in one or more places.
 The main cause has been an enterovirus.
 There has been a rise in cases since 2014.

 - West Nile Virus myelitis.
 See the Mosquito Bite care guide for details.
 Also acts like polio did.

-- Guillain-Barre syndrome.
-A severe nerve weakness that starts in the feet and moves up the body over several days.
+- Guillain-Barre syndrome is a severe nerve weakness that starts in the feet and moves up the body over several days.
 It affects the same parts on both sides of the body.
 It can follow some viral infections.

-- Tick paralysis.
-A rare problem from a tick that has been attached for 5 or more days.
+- Tick paralysis is a rare problem from a tick that has been attached for 5 or more days.
 Often it is hidden in the hair.
 Once the tick is removed, the weakness clears.
 It takes a few hours to a day.